Generic Frameworks for Distributed Functional Optimization and Learning over Time-Varying Networks: Introduction

-where $\huaW$ is a closed convex set of Banach space $\huaB$.
-Here, for some practical considerations such as privacy protection, we handle the case that the functional $\mb J_i$ is known only to the local agent $i$ of the multi-agent system.
+In this work, with the aid of time-varying multi-agent systems, we will investigate a new distributed functional optimization and learning problem framework over general Banach spaces.
+Many problem instances in modern machine learning and statistical learning can be categorized within our multi-agent distributed functional optimization (MA-DFO) framework.
+Here, we consider the MA-DFO problem, which aims at minimizing a global functional $\mb J$ defined on some Banach spaces $\huaB$ by utilizing a multi-agent system/network modeled by a time-varying graph with a node set indexed by $i=1,2,...,m$.
+Our problem formulation can be described as a distributed functional optimization (DFO) model $\min_{f\in\huaW}\tb J(f):=\sum_{i=1}^m\tb J_i(f)$ where $\huaW$ is a closed convex set of Banach space $\huaB$.
+Here, for some practical considerations such as privacy protection, we handle the case that the functional $\mb J_i$ is known only to the local agent $i$ of the networked system.
 It should be noted that the decision variables here can be basic Euclidean vectors, a situation that has been extensively studied in existing work \cite{no2009}-\cite{yhl2016}.
 Our work focuses on the case where $f$ belongs to the typical function spaces or measure spaces mentioned above.
-For this case, the DFO problem framework is sensible since in real-world applications, there are many scenarios that data are stored across an interconnected network, such as the robotic team systems and sensor networks (see e.g. \cite{kprr2018}, \cite{ks2004}).
+For this case, the DFO problem framework is sensible since in real-world applications, there are many scenarios that data are stored across an interconnected network, such as the robotic team systems and sensor networks (see e.g. \cite{ks2004}).
 In such setting, each agent $i$ has only access to a local data set $D_i=\{(x_{i,s},y_{i,s})\}_{s=1}^{n_i}$ and collaboratively learn a global regression function with a general loss functional $\huaL$ via the supervised learning framework $f^*=\arg\min_{\|f\|_\huaB\leq R}\sum_{i=1}^m\f{1}{n_i}\sum_{s=1}^{n_i}\huaL(f(x_{i,s}),y_{i,s})$.
 Here, the decision domain $\{f\in\huaB:\|f\|_\huaB\leq R\}$ can be an RKHS ball, Sobolev ball or Besov ball for different machine learning tasks.
 This model can naturally be treated as a special case of our general DFO problem framework.
 The idea of each agent managing a subset of data has been around for some time, particularly in federated learning and distributed kernel-based learning algorithms that employ a divide-and-conquer approach (see e.g., \cite{yfsz2024}, \cite{ghw2020}, \cite{gsw2017}).
 Due to privacy concerns, the global dataset often must be partitioned into disjoint sub-datasets for processing by multiple agents.
-Additionally, there are situations where data are inherently stored across multiple local agents in a distributed manner, without being combined at the outset due to concerns about privacy and the need to minimize potential costs, as widely observed in distributed learning, federated learning, financial markets, and medical systems.
+Additionally, there are situations where data are inherently stored across multiple local agents in a distributed manner, without being combined at the outset due to concerns about privacy and the need to minimize potential costs, as widely observed in distributed/federated learning, financial markets, and medical systems.